Titanic472/Maze-Generator/README.md

-Maze generator that allows you to create maze as fast as possible still have some optimization isues
+Maze generator that allows you to create maze as fast as possible.
+Still have some optimization isues